Published on 3 Mar 2026

 However, I quickly ran into a problem: lack of support for d property in CSS in Safari browser.

-so there is hope it will be available in a future Safari update.
+While this is a huge problem, Safari Technology Preview does support it, so there is hope it will be available in a future Safari update.

 New version of Material Line Icons